 Prickly pear is an edible cactus that has been used for many years as an effective treatment for wound healing, liver disease, ulcers, and fatigue.
 Prickly pear decreases inflammation throughout the body, including the liver.
 It helps control cholesterol levels and improve liver enzyme production.
 You can enjoy eating a prickly pear or drinking prickly pear juice to help reduce inflammation and damage to the liver.

 Tea has been used for centuries to help improve the health and well-being.
 Tea contains high levels of antioxidants that can reduce oxidative stress, decrease the amount of fat deposits in the liver, which can help improve your liver function and improve your liver enzyme levels.
-You can enjoy green or black tea while improving your liver health.
+You can enjoy green or black tea, which will help with liver detox.

 Turmeric has been used for thousands of years in Ayurvedic medicine to help reduce pain and inflammation.
 The active ingredient in this Indian spice is curcumin, which helps your liver enzymes remove toxins from your liver cells.
 Furthermore, the antioxidants in turmeric help repair liver cells, boost bile production, and remove metals from the body.